asselstine/simple-dapp/README.md

 However, upon refreshing you will still see 'Contract has not been deployed to network'.
 This is because our front-end doesn't know which network it should be running against; the selected network is configured by the browser extension that is managing the user's wallet.

 Install the MetaMask browser extension now, for either Chrome or Firefox.
-When the extension loads, click on it and from the network drop-down select 'Custom RPC'.
+Once the extension is installed, click on the icon and from the network drop-down in the dialog select 'Custom RPC'.
 Enter `http://localhost:9545` as the URL.

-Now enter the `truffle develop` 12 word mnemonic as the seed phrase so that you can have an account with Ether.
+Now open MetaMask again and click 'Restore from Seed Phrase'.
+Enter the `truffle develop` 12 word mnemonic as the seed phrase.
 Use whatever password you like.
-You can cut-and-paste from the terminal that `truffle-develop` is running in, or just copy and paste `candy maple cake sugar pudding cream honey rich smooth crumble sweet treat`.
+You can cut-and-paste the mnemonic from the terminal that `truffle-develop` is running in, or just copy and paste `candy maple cake sugar pudding cream honey rich smooth crumble sweet treat`.
 The mnemonic never changes.

-MetaMask should now show something like 97 Ether in the account.
+MetaMask should now show something like 99 Ether in the account.

 When you refresh the page, you should see the contract instance being output to the console.

+# Reading from the Contract

 Let's interact with the contract.
 Let's use the [totalSupply()](https://github.com/OpenZeppelin/zeppelin-solidity/blob/0926729c8f19f6ed147c46f5c893a012be815a5a/contracts/token/ERC20/BasicToken.sol#L22) function to get the total supply of tokens and populate the index.html with it.
 We'll make it a function so we can call it elsewhere.